AdaCore/ada-traits-containers/README.md

-# The Generic Ada Library for Algorithms and Containers
+# Generic Ada Library for Algorithms and Containers

 ## Goals